onap/ccsdk-oran/docs/offeredapis/offeredapis.rst

 The major version number is incremented for an incompatible change.
 The minor version number is incremented for a compatible change.
-For minor modifications of the API, version numbering must not be updated, provided the following  backward compatibility rules are respected:
+For minor modifications of the API, version numbering must not be updated,

-- New elements in a data type must be optional (``minOccurs=0``)
-- Changes in the cardinality of an attribute in a data type must be from mandatory to optional or from lower to greater
-- New attributes defined in an element must be optional (absence of ``use="required"``).
-- If new enumerated values are included, the former ones and its meaning must be kept.
-- If new operations are added, the existing operations must be kept
-- New parameters added to existing operations must be optional and existing parameters must be kept

-For major modifications of the API, not backward compatible and forcing client implementations to be changed, the version number must be updated.
+For major modifications of the API, not backward compatible and forcing client implementations to be changed, the major version number must be updated.

 API Table